crederauk/Credera-CSR-MovieProject/README.md

-# DMW CSR Movie Project
+# Credera CSR Movie Project

 This project is a simple Python application that has been built for a charitable and educational purpose only and comes with no  warranty or support.
 It has been released under the Apache 2.0 license.